 top of page

-Meet Dr. Allison Baier
+Meet Dr. Baier

 As a licensed clinical psychologist, I'm dedicated to helping adults heal from trauma and difficult life experiences.
 I help my patients explore and process their experiences to reduce distressing symptoms and improve their overall quality of life.
 My approach is warm, personalized, and grounded in evidence-based methods.